ryanstull/ryanstull.github.io/_posts/2020-08-13-null-safety-part1.md

 * A generic wrapper type which would denote a nullable reference, something like C#'s `Nullable<T>`, Scala's or Rust's `Option`, or Kotlin's `T?`
 * A type union of some type `T` with `Null`.
 This is how Typescript handles `null` and this is also planned for a future version of Scala and would look like `T | Null` which means `T` or `Null`.

-Earlier I mentioned that `null` being modeled as a subtype of other types was due to a deficiency in the type systems of languages where `null` is modeled that way?
-Well that deficiency is the lack of generics or union types.
+Earlier I mentioned that `null` being modeled as a subtype of other types was due to a deficiency in the type systems of languages where `null` is modeled that way.
+That deficiency is the lack of generics or union types.
 Without either one of these mechanisms, you can't create nullable versions of any existing type in the type system.

 ## Conclusion